-Unless your income is very small we would recommend that you employ an accountant.
+Unless your income is very small we would recommend that you employ a freelancer accountant.
 Whilst they can be expensive, a good accountant will end up saving you far more than they cost you.

-Joining an umbrella means you become a PAYE (Pay As You Earn) employee of the umbrella.
+Joining an umbrella company means you become a PAYE (Pay As You Earn) employee of the umbrella.
 Your client or agent enters a contract with the umbrella for your services and you enter into a contract with the umbrella.
-An umbrella company therefore provides a ready made invoicing vehicle for freelancers whilst also removing the administrative duties normally associated with working in the form of a Personal Service Company.
-The Umbrella Company normally issues invoices on the freelancers behalf, collects payments from clients/agencies, calculates tax and N.I contributions and pays the freelancer their net pay direct to their personal bank account.
-The benefits therefore are that it is very easy to use, you simply send in your timesheet and expense details and wait to be paid.
+An umbrella company, therefore, provides a ready-made invoicing vehicle for freelancers whilst also removing the administrative duties normally associated with working in the form of a Personal Service Company.
+The Umbrella Company normally issues invoices on the freelancer's behalf, collects payments from clients/agencies, calculates tax and N.I contributions and pays the freelancer their net pay directly to their personal bank account.
+The benefits, therefore, are that it is very easy to use, you simply send in your timesheet and expense details and wait to be paid.
 The downside is that you won't keep as much of your money with an umbrella as running a limited company and you are reliant on that company collecting your money from the client or agent and then paying you.

 Traditionally, Umbrella Companies were more expensive than running your own Limited Company, mainly because their charges included all the administration overheads, and they tended not to offer the same tax advantages.
-With the introduction of IR35 the tax disadvantages of Umbrella Companies have been reduced however.
+With the introduction of IR35, the tax disadvantages of Umbrella Companies have been reduced.

 Umbrella Company Dispensations

-Providing umbrella companies follow Inland Revenue rules, all should provide you with the same "take home" pay – the only difference should be the fee they charge you.
+Providing umbrella companies follow HMRC rules, all should provide you with the same "take home" pay - the only difference should be the fee they charge you.